ajnipp/mp00-swift-intro/README.md

 5. addFive
 6. Car

 Each of these has at least one test written for it on GitHub Classroom.
+The tests use output, so **make sure you are only printing what the `test()` method would expect.**

 Be sure to commit + push your code every time you reach a good checkpoint.